Chapter256/cafekitten/README.md

 - __Sign up form__
 In the Our Coffee page a sign up form can also be found.
 One can choose to sign up for a coffee tasting at Cafe Kitten.
 The options are either Saturday or Sunday.

-- __Menu page__
-This section shows the customers the current menu at Cafe Kiten, extractly what can be bought and at how big of a price.

 - __The Footer__

 The footer section includes links to the relevant social media sites for Cafe Kitten.
 The links will open to a new tab to allow easy navigation for the user.